 Students will hear back from CIC campuses with their offers between January 1 - March 1 during their junior year.
 Students will have until March 15 to accept one of the summer research offers.
 Once they accept an offer, they cannot accept any other offers.
 Acceptance decisions are final.

 Fellow Expectations and Benefits

 GSE Fellows are expected to take part in two Annual Summits in Chicago.
 Between their sophomore and junior year (August 18-19, 2016), GSE Fellows will engage in workshops, panels, and presentations that will help begin to prepare for their summer research experience the following summer.

 GSE Fellows will receive a $3,500 stipend (funded through the grant) during their 8-10 week summer research experience at a CIC institution between their junior and senior year.

 Additionally, the programs cover housing and travel as an added benefit, and many (but not all) of the CIC institutions offer either a partial or full meal plan.
 Once the GSE Fellow completes their summer research experience, presents at the Annual Summit in Chicago (August 17–18, 2017), and meets the expectations of the program as determined by their home campus, they will become eligible for graduate school visit assistance funds during their senior year (up to $1,000.00 per Fellow) and assistance for scholarly-related activities (up to $250.00 per Fellow) through the grant.

 * CIC Institutions

-University of Chicago, University of Illinois – Champaign Urbana, Indiana University, University of Iowa, University of Maryland, University of Michigan – Ann Arbor, Michigan State University, University of Minnesota, University of Nebraska – Lincoln, Northwestern University, Ohio State University, Pennsylvania State University, Purdue University, Rutgers University, and University of Wisconsin – Madison.
+University of Chicago, University of Illinois – Urbana Champaign, Indiana University, University of Iowa, University of Maryland, University of Michigan – Ann Arbor, Michigan State University, University of Minnesota, University of Nebraska – Lincoln, Northwestern University, Ohio State University, Pennsylvania State University, Purdue University, Rutgers University, and University of Wisconsin – Madison.